 Of course, not every matter can be heard in 30 minutes or less.
 When more time is needed, or when there’s a dispute over scheduling, the Circuit Court has a very efficient and convenient calendar control mechanism.
 One side of a dispute must notice the other at least one day in advance (and more if possible), and then both can report to Judge’s Chambers on the fifth floor (or utilize the “call-in” option), fill out a form, and await an opportunity to meet with a judge at a conference table to explain the request for a longer hearing.
 The judge can then schedule a longer trial, move an existing date, or address other calendar-related inquiries or disagreements.
 Calendar control is available every day that the Courthouse is open, and can save the parties a great deal of time and money when scheduling issues arise.

 Many people ask about the tendencies of individual Circuit Court and JDR Court judges, and whether certain judges can be requested.
 This line of thinking is not particularly useful in Fairfax cases, because there are currently 13 Circuit Court judges and eight JDR Court judges, and you will rarely know who your judge is before walking into the courtroom.
 If a case is particularly litigious or requires follow-up court appearances, a judge may (at his or her sole discretion) “earmark” a case to be heard exclusively by him or her, although this occurs fairly rarely.

 The Fairfax County Courthouse is a well-oiled machine with mechanisms in place to streamline the litigation process.
-Located only a few blocks away, the Fairfax Office of Livesay & Myers, P.C. is fully staffed with divorce lawyers and paralegals who are seasoned at handling Fairfax cases and their unique nuances.
+Livesay & Myers, P.C. has a team of divorce lawyers in Fairfax who are seasoned at handling Fairfax cases and their unique nuances.
 Contact us today to arrange a consultation with one of our attorneys.